-If $E$ is an elliptic curve obtained from the models, then for any prime $p$ of good reduction for $E$, $a_p(E)$ must be congruent to 0, 1, or 2 modulo 5.
+For such curves $E$, $a_p(E)$ must be congruent to 0, 1, or 2 modulo 5 for all good prime.
 Thus, $D_5^{5,k}(E)$ is nonempty if $k \in \{1,4\}$, and empty otherwise.
 Below is an example, kindly provided by Jones, obtained by plugging $t = 1$ in their model $\mathcal{E}_{5,1,2}$. \begin{Example} Consider an elliptic curve given by

-This elliptic curve has conductor 275, and its LMFDB label is 275.b3 \cite{lmfdb}. $C^{\Div(5)}_{E,5,k}$ vanishes if $k \in \{2,3\}$, while it is positive if $k \in \{1,4\}$.
-In particular, primes of $5$-divisibility for $E$ have a congruence class bias modulo 5. \end{Example}
+This curve has conductor 275, and its LMFDB label is 275.b3 \cite{lmfdb}.
+The primes of $5$-divisibility for $E$ exhibit a congruence class bias modulo $5$.
+In particular, $C^{\Div(5)}_{E,5,k}$ is zero if $k \in \{2,3\}$ and positive if $k \in \{1,4\}$. \end{Example}

-Here is another example, also provided by Jones, with $n$ and $m$ being coprime. \begin{Example} Consider an elliptic curve given by
+Here is another example, also provided by Jones, with $n$ and $m$ being coprime. \begin{Example} Consider the elliptic curve given by

-This elliptic curve has conductor 784, and its LMFDB label is 784.g2.
+This curve has conductor 784, and its LMFDB label is 784.g2.
 We have

 \end{Example}